 Let’s consider some of the potential uses for reclaimed water in your facility:

 Cooling Towers: Evaporative cooling systems require significant volumes of make-up water to replace water lost through evaporation.
 Additionally, some water must be periodically discharged, referred to as “blow-down water,” so that dissolved solids concentrated during evaporation do not build up in the cooling water and damage equipment.
 When using reclaimed water for cooling towers, you must control biological regrowth (i.e., when nutrients are present and a disinfectant residual is not maintained) and scaling due to the presence of minerals (particularly calcium, magnesium, sulfate, alkalinity, phosphate, silica and fluoride).

-If you have these use cases and are ready to take the next step to investigate using reclaimed water, ask yourself these questions:
+If you have these use cases and are ready to take the next step, ask yourself these questions: